masroor47/gravity-simulation/README.md

 # Gravity Simulator

-This is a gravity simulator where you can simulate the movement and interaction of multiple massive objects in vacuum caused by gravity.
+This is a gravity simulator where you can simulate the movement and interaction of multiple massive objects in a vacuum caused by gravity.

 ## Applications